Posted on Jun 24, 2022

 What is the situation in Australia?

-So far there have only been a few cases where Australian courts and tribunals have considered the significance of emojis.
+So far there have only been a handful of cases where Australian courts and tribunals have considered the significance of emojis.

-The most recent of these is Re Nichol, where the Supreme Court of Queensland considered whether an unsent text message signed off with a smiley face emoji constituted a valid will.
+In Re Nichol, the Supreme Court of Queensland had to consider whether an unsent text message signed off with a smiley face emoji constituted a valid will.
 The court found the text was a valid will, despite the informal nature of the smiley face emoji.

 Interestingly, it was the absence of emojis from an employee’s Facebook post which shaped the Fair Work Commission’s interpretation of the facts in Singh v Aerocare Flight Support.
 In this case, an employee claimed he had been unfairly dismissed after posting a sarcastic comment “We all support ISIS”.
 The Commission concluded the post did not have the look of sarcasm, partly because no emojis were used in the post.

-With over 9.9 million Australians already using emojis in their everyday communication, it’s only a matter of time before more cases involving the use of emojis come before the courts.
+With over 66% of Australians already using emojis in their everyday communications, it's likely we will see even more cases involving the use of emojis.
 The courts may adapt to these developments by making new rules and practice directions, or even in admitting expert evidence on the meaning of emojis for certain matters.
-Let’s watch and see how the law adapts to this new and growing form of digital communication in years to come.
+It will be interesting to see how the law adapts to this new and growing form of digital communication in years to come.